Can you convert to a Roth IRA?

 One of the primary benefits of using a Roth IRA is that you don’t pay income tax when you withdraw funds in retirement.

-Unfortunately not everyone meets IRS standards to contribute to a Roth IRA.
-The primary reason individuals are not allowed to contribute is because their incomes exceed the Roth IRA income limits.
+Unfortunately, not everyone meets IRS standards to contribute to a Roth IRA.
+The primary reason individuals aren’t allowed to contribute is that their income exceeds the Roth IRA income limits.
+That’s when it makes sense to look into a Roth IRA conversion, or a “backdoor Roth IRA.”

 No Income Cap to Convert Traditional IRA to Roth IRA